 Performance of a Contract: Sometimes we process personal data to perform our obligations under an agreement with you.
 For example, we use payment information you provide when you register for an event to process your payment.

 Other Legal Bases: In some cases, we may have a legal obligation to process your personal data, such as in response to a court or regulator order.
 We also may need to process your personal data to protect vital interests, or to exercise, establish, or defend legal claims.

-Workday Cloud Platform allows partners and developers to build applications independent of Workday.
+Workday Extend allows partners and developers to build applications independent of Workday.
 Before using these applications, please review the relevant privacy statement and terms of service.

 We use technical and organizational measures that provide a level of security appropriate to the risk of processing your personal data.
 However, the security of information transmitted through the internet can never be guaranteed.
 You are responsible for maintaining the security of your password or other form of authentication involved in accessing password-protected or secured resources.

 Workday complies with the U.S. Department of Commerce-maintained EU-U.S. Privacy Shield Framework and the Swiss-U.S. Privacy Shield Framework regarding the collection, use, and retention of personal data transferred from the European Economic Area (EEA), Switzerland, or the United Kingdom to the United States.
 Workday has certified to the Department of Commerce that it adheres to the Privacy Shield Principles.
 If there is any conflict between the terms in this Privacy Statement and the Privacy Shield Principles, the Privacy Shield Principles shall govern.

 To learn more about the Privacy Shield Frameworks and to view our certification, visit the U.S. Department of Commerce’s Privacy Shield List.